web-work-tools/web-work-tools.github.io/content/posts/migrate-jekyll-hpstr-hugo.md

 ### Google Search by Date

 Now that I'm thinking in the right timespan, and fully realize that newer directions will get me nowhere with this theme.
-I will remember keep my search from 2016-2017, when having trouble with a given feature.
-Only expanding my search radius if I'm reallly trying.
+I will try and stick with the guides from that time.

 That's all assuming this is successful :D